Ali Seçkiner Alıcı

-Life
+Life and career

 He was born on 3 July 1965, in Kars.
-In 1985 graduated from the Music Education Department of Gazi Üniversitesi.
+In 1985 graduated from the Music Education Department of Gazi University.
 After 4 years of music education, he became a member of the Devlet Çoksesli Korosu that was established in 1988 as a bassist.
 He left it in 2017.
-Ali Seçkiner Alıcı at the same time in Ankara was participating working in plays, as a music director and education consultant.
+Alıcı at the same time in Ankara was participating working in plays, as a music director and education consultant.
 Beside the films and tv shows that he was a part of precedingly, he was a leading role in Mahmut Fazıl Coşkuns 75.
-Venedik Film Festivali participating film "Anons" and Çağıl Bocut's first feature film "Sardunya".
-At the same time he had important roles in populer projects such as "Bergen", "Beni Çok Sev", "Yargı", "Bizim için Şampiyon".
+Venice Film Festival participating film The Announcement and Çağıl Bocut's first feature film Sardunya.
+At the same time he had important roles in populer projects such as "Bergen", "Love Me Instead", "Yargı", "Bizim için Şampiyon".
 His latest event was the 75th Cannes Film Festival's "Un Certain Regard" sections International premier of Emin Alper's latest film "Kurak Günler".